Understand, engage and transform the modern world

 20th Century Literature

-My daughter once described 330 Literature as "an embarrassment of riches."
-She helped revise it some years back, and came away astonished by the power and beauty in this course.
+Sarita Holzmann's daughter once described 330 Literature as "an embarrassment of riches."
+When she helped revise the program, she came away astonished by the power and beauty in this course.
 With 330, I'm challenged, I'm grieved, I'm amused, I'm enthralled – all by turns.
 That happens in the other Sonlight programs, too, but I think the emotion is more, and deeper, here.

 The books follow a rough chronological progression.
 The school year begins with The Great Brain, a children's book set in the late 1800s.
 One of the chapters describes how the family got a flush toilet, the first in the town.
 The big struggle in this book is with an older brother who is selfish and greedy.
 By the end of the book, he reforms.